dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

  - run T-HySEA simulation

 The workflow needs the following input files:
+ - A list of release volumes to run (e.g., inputs/volume_representatives.csv)
  - For BingClaw: a bathymetry file (e.g., inputs/bingclaw_inputs/localMessinaBathy.tt3)
- - For BingClaw: an initialisation file (e.g., inputs/bingclaw_inputs/mscen*.tt3)
+ - For BingClaw: a release volume file (e.g., inputs/bingclaw_inputs/mscen*.tt3)
  - For BingClaw: A configuration file for setting up relevant parameters  (this file is created by the workflow using the template inputs/bingclaw_inputs/setrun_template.py)
  - For BingClaw (only for singularity): a .sh script with commands to run inside the container (run_simulations.sh)
  - For T-HySEA: a bathymetry file (e.g., inputs/hysea/MessinaGEBCO_forHySEA_HR.nc).
 The spatial domain of this bathymetry needs to be larger than that used in the BingClaw simulation.
- - For T-HySEA: a parameter file (this file is created by the workflow using the template inputs/hysea_inputs/hysea_input.template)
+ - For T-HySEA: a parameter file (this file is created by the workflow using the template inputs/hysea_inputs/hysea_input.template or inputs/hysea_inputs/hysea_input_ts.template if time series need to be stored)
+ - For T-HySEA (only if choosing to save time series): a file with POIs coordinates (e.g., inputs/hysea_inputs/messina_tms_HySEA.txt)

+In the branch shaltop-to-hysea a similar workflow is created to use SHALTOP instead of BingClaw for the landslides dynamics simulations.

 ## Instructions
  1. Clone this repo and load the submodule Interface-module